Authorities seize 68 big cats from ‘Tiger King’ couple who allegedly abused animals, threatened federal official

 When it came to shelter, the couple allegedly kept the animals in places not strong enough to protect them from extreme weather and not big enough to allow them to participate in basic behavior.

-The affidavit also noted how the Lowes allegedly verbally and physically harassed law enforcement officials inspecting their property.
-A U.S. Fish and Wildlife Service agent alleged that Lauren Lowe threatened to kill him during a search of Tiger King Park this month.
+The affidavit also noted that the Lowes allegedly verbally and physically harassed a law enforcement official inspecting their property.
+A Fish and Wildlife Service agent alleged that Lauren Lowe threatened to kill him during a search of Tiger King Park this month.
 “I’m gonna kill him,” she said in reference to the agent, according to the affidavit.

-When asked about the interaction from investigators, the agent said, “The statement was especially intimidating because their former Tiger King business partner is serving a prison sentence for hiring a hit man to assassinate a business rival in another state.”
+When the investigators asked about the interaction, the agent said: “The statement was especially intimidating because their former Tiger King business partner is serving a prison sentence for hiring a hit man to assassinate a business rival in another state.”

 The Justice Department’s announcement was celebrated by former Oklahoma attorney general Drew Edmondson, co-chair of the National Law Enforcement Council for Animal Wellness Action.
 He told the AP that the move was the latest win in federal efforts to shut down an “unethical roadside zoo operator.”

-“Joe Exotic and Jeff Lowe ran slipshod operations and the chickens have come home to roost,” Edmondson said.
+“Joe Exotic and Jeff Lowe ran slipshod operations, and the chickens have come home to roost,” Edmondson said.

 Read more: